bartuSu/How-to-defance-Lebron-James/README.md

 * Identification of LeBron's most and least effective shooting areas
 * Find defensive strategies that opposing teams can use.
 * Visualized shot maps and boxplot graphs.
-* Statistical validation of defensive impact on LeBron's performance.
+*Statistical validation of the impact of quarters (remaining time) on LeBron James' shot selection and efficiency.